All Collections

 What should I do if I have a niggle?

 3. Test the body with an easy run.
-Begin with a good quality warm up and listen to your body to see if the niggle is getting worse - if it feels good, you can continue your running plan whilst continuing to assess your body If it gets worse you need total rest and should take it more seriously.
+Begin with a good quality warm up and listen to your body to see if the niggle is getting worse.
+If it feels good, you can continue your running plan whilst continuing to assess your body If it gets worse you need total rest and should take it more seriously.

 Is it more serious?
 Am I injured?

-It's really important to be careful when we have niggles as they could be a warning sign of an injury around the corner, or it could be your body telling you that you are over-loading one side, running 'wonky' or have a muscular imbalance.
+They could also be your body's way of telling you that you are over-loading one side, running 'wonky' or have a muscular imbalance.
 All of these things are good to know as they give us a direction of how to overcome it.

 However, as a general rule of thumb:

-• A niggle is classed as a minor soreness or discomfort - anything more than that may be more serious
+• A niggle is classed as a minor soreness or discomfort.
+Anything more than that may be more serious.

-If you think you may have an injury, we'd recommend getting advice from a medical professional
+If you think you may have an injury, we'd recommend getting advice from a medical professional to get an assessment and prevent it from worsening.

 A group of people stretching on the track